-Welcome to the New Indian Ridge Museum, Historic Shupe Homestead, and Wildlife Preserve!
+Welcome to the New Indian Ridge Museum at the 1811 Historic Shupe Homestead Wildlife Preserve

 I. Educate interested individuals on and preserve the history of Amherst, focusing on the founding, the early years, and founding father, Jacob Shupe and his family.

 II.
 Preserve the history of Col. Raymond C. and Mrs. Ruth Vietzen and their Indian Ridge Museum.
-The intent of this goal is to reassemble as many artifacts as possible from the original Indian Ridge Museum and Vietzen collection, into the New Indian Ridge Museum.
+The intent of this goal is to reassemble as many artifacts as possible from the original Indian Ridge Museum and Vietzen collection, into the New Indian Ridge Museum, especially those artifacts that have been locally found.

 III.
 Preserve, protect, document, and report on important prehistoric and historic artifacts, sites, and other pieces of history that aid in the further edification of individuals on the broad patterns of this region’s unique prehistory and history.